lambdacore66/Relativistic_Raytracer_Cpp/README.md

 - Do not use -O3 if you want no compiletor optimizations.
 - Do not use -fopenmp if you want no multithread support.

-To obtain video ouput, locate the ffmpeg executable in the same folder as the compiled executable.
+To obtain video ouput, install ffmpeg and add it to the OS path or locate the ffmpeg executable in the same folder as the compiled executable.

 # Examples